mciocchi/atomic_d6/README.md

   - Shape the fundamental nature of secrecy, perception, and information.
   - Ensure that no truth exists beyond your will.

+---

 ## **Fulgaromancy (Sound & Vibration Magic)**
+*(The mastery of manipulating sound waves, vibrations, and resonance to shape reality.)*

+- **Untrained**
-- **Untrained:** Manipulate sound slightly (amplify or quiet small noises).
+- Manipulate sound slightly (amplify or quiet small noises).
+- Struggle to control the direction or intensity of vibrations.
+- Fail to use sound as a weapon or tool effectively.

+- **Apprentice**
-- **Apprentice:** Shatter fragile objects with focused vibrations.
+- Shatter fragile objects with focused vibrations.
+- Create small sonic pulses to disrupt concentration.
+- Amplify or dampen specific noises with moderate precision.

+- **Journeyman**
-- **Journeyman:** Create sonic booms and disorient enemies.
+- Create sonic booms and disorient enemies.
+- Direct concentrated sound waves to knock back targets.
+- Manipulate vibrations to enhance or dull senses.

+- **Master**
-- **Master:** Manipulate sound waves to project illusions.
+- Manipulate sound waves to project illusions.
+- Cancel out specific frequencies to create pockets of silence.
+- Use controlled resonance to strengthen or weaken materials.

+- **Olympian**
-- **Olympian:** Silence or amplify all sound across a battlefield.
+- Silence or amplify all sound across a battlefield.
+- Shape environmental acoustics to enhance strategy and control.
+- Detect and interpret sound waves over vast distances.

+- **Demigod**
-- **Demigod:** Collapse structures using vibrational resonance.
+- Collapse structures using vibrational resonance.
+- Generate infrasonic waves that induce fear or unconsciousness.
+- Weaponize harmonic frequencies to disable entire groups.

+- **Titan**
-- **Titan:** Create earthquakes or planetary disruptions via sound.
+- Create earthquakes or planetary disruptions via sound.
+- Direct seismic waves to reshape landscapes with precision.
+- Generate frequency-based barriers that repel physical forces.

+- **Seraph**
-- **Seraph:** Use sound waves to rewrite the atmosphere of a planet.
+- Use sound waves to rewrite the atmosphere of a planet.
+- Manipulate planetary weather patterns using vibrational control.
+- Tune sound frequencies to influence biological or mental states.

+- **Lesser Deity**
-- **Lesser Deity:** Control the sound of entire planetary civilizations.
+- Control the sound of entire planetary civilizations.
+- Dictate the resonance of languages, music, and thought itself.
+- Alter perception and memory through sound manipulation.

+- **Deity**
-- **Deity:** Shape reality using pure sound frequencies.
+- Shape reality using pure sound frequencies.
+- Construct sonic architectures that defy physics.
+- Harmonize or disrupt the very fabric of existence through resonance.

+- **Elder Deity**
-- **Elder Deity:** Forge cosmic harmonics that sustain the universe itself.
+- Forge cosmic harmonics that sustain the universe itself.
+- Sing entire realms into existence through vibrational control.
+- Transcend sound, existing as pure frequency woven into reality.

 ---
 ## **Gravetomancy (Gravity Manipulation)**
+*(The mastery of gravitational forces, from subtle adjustments to cosmic-scale alterations.)*

+- **Untrained**
-- **Untrained:** Slightly adjust your balance to prevent minor falls.
+- Slightly adjust your balance to prevent minor falls.
+- Struggle to control gravitational shifts with precision.
+- Fail to meaningfully alter the weight of objects.

+- **Apprentice**
-- **Apprentice:** Increase or decrease your own weight slightly.
+- Increase or decrease your own weight slightly.
+- Manipulate small objects by adjusting their gravitational pull.
+- Create minor shifts in gravity to aid movement or hinder foes.

+- **Journeyman**
-- **Journeyman:** Manipulate gravitational pull in a small area (e.g., make objects lighter or heavier).
+- Manipulate gravitational pull in a small area (e.g., make objects lighter or heavier).
+- Enhance physical movements by reducing or increasing local gravity.
+- Cause enemies to experience disorienting gravitational fluctuations.

+- **Master**
-- **Master:** Alter gravity within a battlefield, making enemies float or sink into the ground.
+- Alter gravity within a battlefield, making enemies float or sink into the ground.
+- Anchor yourself or others to surfaces regardless of orientation.
+- Generate gravitational pulses that repel or attract objects.

+- **Olympian**
-- **Olympian:** Create localized zero-gravity zones or crushing pressure fields.
+- Create localized zero-gravity zones or crushing pressure fields.
+- Manipulate gravity wells to redirect movement and energy.
+- Walk freely on walls or ceilings by altering personal gravity.

+- **Demigod**
-- **Demigod:** Redirect the trajectory of projectiles or small celestial objects.
+- Redirect the trajectory of projectiles or small celestial objects.
+- Strengthen or weaken planetary gravity to control ecosystems.
+- Suspend entire structures or landscapes in anti-gravity states.

+- **Titan**
-- **Titan:** Reverse or intensify gravity across an entire continent.
+- Reverse or intensify gravity across an entire continent.
+- Generate gravitational anomalies strong enough to tear apart landscapes.
+- Manipulate inertia to slow, stop, or accelerate movement instantly.

+- **Seraph**
-- **Seraph:** Manipulate planetary gravity to change orbits and cause tidal shifts.
+- Manipulate planetary gravity to change orbits and cause tidal shifts.
+- Control gravitational fields on a planetary scale without exertion.
+- Alter time perception by distorting local gravity wells.

+- **Lesser Deity**
-- **Lesser Deity:** Adjust solar system-wide gravitational forces, influencing planetary motion.
+- Adjust solar system-wide gravitational forces, influencing planetary motion.
+- Weave gravity into massive celestial constructs, such as artificial planets.
+- Reshape planetary bodies by shifting their gravitational centers.

+- **Deity**
-- **Deity:** Control black holes, warp space-time, and manipulate event horizons.
+- Control black holes, warp space-time, and manipulate event horizons.
+- Bend light and energy through extreme gravitational fields.
+- Shape stellar formations using gravitational mastery alone.

+- **Elder Deity**
-- **Elder Deity:** Rewrite universal laws of gravity; create, destroy, or reshape fundamental forces of physics.
+- Rewrite universal laws of gravity; create, destroy, or reshape fundamental forces of physics.
+- Generate or collapse entire galaxies through gravitational command.
+- Transcend mass itself, existing as a gravitational force that permeates all of reality.

 ---